cfclrk/markdown-toc/README.md

 This package provides three interactive functions:

-- `markdown-toc-generate`: Create a toc at point
+- `markdown-toc-generate` Create a toc at point
-- `markdown-toc-refresh`: Find and update an existing toc
+- `markdown-toc-refresh` Find and update an existing toc
-- `markdown-toc-delete`: Find and delete an existing toc
+- `markdown-toc-follow-link-at-point` Jump to a section from the toc

 ## Change the toc structure

 You can transform the structure of the ToC using `markdown-toc-transform-fn`.
 It defaults to the identity function (no transformation).

 It expects as argument the toc-structure markdown-toc uses to generate the toc.
 The remaining code expects a similar structure.